Deadline: Noon, February, 13, 2014 (Please note this is a deadline change)

 The UC Berkeley selection committee will select the university's nominees based on the above application materials and criteria.

-Scholarship Connection offers advising on developing a public service project proposal.
-For more information, contact Scholarship Connection.
+The Office of Undergraduate Research and Prestigious Scholarships offers advising on developing a public service project proposal.
+For more information, contact Alicia Hayes.